 Organize your tasks and outline your goals to mentally prepare yourself for what to expect during the day.

 Stay connected with people that you care about by making use of social media, messaging platforms, and social games.
-Reach out to other remote workers as they may also need the same interaction.
+Reach out to other remote workers and set up a remote office phone system as they may also need the same interaction.

 It is more straightforward than it sounds, but draw a line between work and home.
 Make sure you have a designated area where you do work, and nothing else.
 Then take regular breaks.